Learn more about how the Cal Poly Humboldt Library can help

 Saving

-In BandLab, your working file is automatically saved to the web.
-You just open your project in BandLab to open your working file.
-When you 'save' your project, you are saving your working file.
+In BandLab, your working file is stored on the site when you click "Save."
+If you already started a project in BandLab and want to come back to it, you just open your project!
+When you "save" your project, you are saving your working file.
 You can also download each of your tracks, but these will be exported audio files that do not have the timings, effects, and other aspects of your project to tweak later.

 Collaborators